wedaly/caesium/README.md

 Caesium
 =======

-Experimental system for application monitoring at scale, so named because: caesium is an element used in atomic clocks; clocks are used to measure application response times; this system monitors application response times.
+Experimental system for application monitoring, so named because: caesium is an element used in atomic clocks; clocks are used to measure application response times; this system monitors application response times.

 Getting Started